Thursday, August 14, 2025

 • Did you notice other changes you know of to have insufficient documentation?

-Some of the new major new features and changes in Python 3.13 are:
+Some of the major new features and changes in Python 3.14 are:

 New features